top of page

 Transcripts you send to colleges should:

-• State that they are official transcripts (and if they are final, state that as well)
+• State that they are an official transcript

 • Show the grade point average based on grades and weighted credits